-- (6) "Claimant" means a person who files a claim for property tax [assistance] rebate or rent [assistance] rebate in lieu of property taxes and was sixty-five years of age or over, or whose spouse (if a member of the household) was sixty-five years of age or over, during a calendar year in which real property taxes or rent were due and payable or was a widow or widower and was fifty years of age or over during a calendar year or part thereof in which real property taxes or rent were due and payable, or was a permanently disabled person during a calendar year or part thereof in which real property taxes or rent were due and payable.
+[(6)] (7) "Claimant" means a person who files a claim for property tax rebate or rent rebate in lieu of property taxes and inflation dividend and was sixty-five years of age or over, or whose spouse (if a member of the household) was sixty-five years of age or over, during a calendar year in which real property taxes, [or] rent and inflation costs were due and pavable or was a widow or widower and was fifty years of age or over during a calendar year or part thereof in which real property taxes, [or] rent and inflation costs were due and payable, or was a permanently disabled person during a calendar year or part thereof in which real property taxes. [or] rent and inflation costs were due and payable.
 For the purposes of this act the term "widow" or "widower" shall mean the surviving wife or the surviving husband, as the case may be, of a deceased individual and who has not remarried except as provided in subsection (c) and (d) of section 4 of this act.
-For the purposes of this act the term "permanently disabled person" shall mean a person who is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to continue indefinitely, except as provided in subsection (c) and (d) of section 4 of this act. - (7) "Department" means the Department of Revenue. - Section 4.
-Property Tax or Rent [Assistance] Rebate.-(a) The amount of any claim for property tax [assistance] rebate for real property taxes due and payable during the calendar years 1971 and 1972, or rent [assistance] rebate in lieu of property taxes for rent due and payable during the calendar year 1972 shall be determined in accordance with the following schedule:
+For the purposes of this act the term "permanently disabled person" shall mean a person who is unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to continue indefinitely, except as provided in subsection (c) and (d) of section 4 of this act.

+[(7)] (8) "Department" means the Department of Revenue.